digitaldrummerj/sails-tutorial/src/chapters/chapter14-deploying.md

     git push heroku master
     ```

 1. It will take a bit to deploy and install the dependencies on Heroku.
-Once the deploy is completed, you will be able to view your application at [https://your-app-name-heroku.herokuapp.com](https://your-app-name-heroku.herokuapp.com)

 Anytime you need to redeploy the app run